scollareno28/Beallabeat/Walkthrough.md

 5 1.463098e+12
 6 1.460938e+12
 ```
-##How many distinct users in each frame?
+How many distinct users in each frame?
+The number in each data table don't match up.
+This tells us that not everyone uses every feature, and that there is a hierarchy of what  features people will use.
 ```{r}
 n_distinct(daily_activity$Id)
 [1] 33